chickensoft-games/GodotEnv/README.md

 }
 ```

-### Symlink Addons
+### 🥸 Symlink Addons

-Finally, GodotEnv can "install" addons using symlinks.
+GodotEnv can "install" addons using symlinks.
 Addons installed with symlinks do not need to point to git repositories — instead, GodotEnv will create a folder which "points" to another folder on your file system using symbolic linking.

 ```json
   "addons": {